Marvel Updates ‘Avengers: Endgame’ Movie Poster To Include Danai Gurira’s Name After Backlash From Fans

 — Marvel Studios (@MarvelStudios) March 14, 2019

-Avengers: Endgame will appear in theaters from April 26.
+Avengers: Endgame will appear in theaters on April 26.